darkwyld/SimpleESI/REFERENCE.md

     ->get($var[789], 'universe/types/789/');
 ```

 When an associative array is being passed after the `$request`-string or -pattern, then it is used to form and append a query string to the request(s).
-The elements of the associative `$query`-array are URL-encoded according to RFC3986, and in the case of a pattern substitution is the query string be appended to the pattern and the values of the `$value`-array are URL-encoded before a substitution is being made.
+The elements of the associative `$query`-array are URL-encoded according to RFC3986, and in the case of a pattern substitution is the query string appended to the pattern and the values of the `$values`-array are URL-encoded before a substitution is being made.
 For example:

 ```php
 $esi->get($var1, 'universe/types/1230/', ['language' => 'de']);